strategineer/personal-website/content/tabletop/xmooks/setting.md

 ## The Hearth

-A neutral meeting ground in the center of Golgea, serves as a trading hub and acts as the home of Golgea's Merchant Guild.
+A neutral meeting ground in the center of Golgea, serves as a trading hub and acts as the home of Golgea's [Merchant Guild](#the-merchant-guild).

 Anyone who is willing to buy, sell or work to help others do either, is allowed to stay at the Hearth, others are shunned.

 The Hearth, and its merchant guild, is hierarchical.
-One's position in society is determined by the value they bring to the Hearth through trading or helping trades occur.
-A rigid system of bureaucrats and accountants work diligently to keep track of everyone's contributions.
+One's position in society is determined by the value they bring to the Hearth through trade or facilitating trades occurring.
+A rigid system of bureaucrats and accountants work diligently to keep track of everyone's contributions to Hearth's wealth.

 It's in the interest of most to help with this process but some seek to subvert it for their own gains.
 The Merchant Guild harshly punishes those who are caught by its network of auditors.
-But the interconnectedness of merchants and their relationships with each other discourages most from snitching on each other.
+But the interconnectedness of merchants and their relationships with each other discourages most from snitching.
+Also, the Hearth's large scale allows for certain less than legal transactions to fall through the cracks.

-The Hearth pays all its functionaries using the funds gained through the minor transaction fee applied to each trade.
+The Hearth pays all its functionaries using the funds gained through the minor transaction fees applied to each trade.

-The Hearth bankrolls the Mechanist Guild and they provide the Hearth with the Watchmen, mechanical golems that act as the city's internal security force.
+The Hearth bankrolls the Mechanist Guild and they provide the Hearth with the [Watchmen](#the-watchmen), mechanical golems that act as the city's internal security force.
 The Watchmen are powered by an energy grid that permeates the Hearth.
 The Watchmen may not leave the city lest they become unpowered.

+### Factions

+#### The Merchant Guild

+Runs the Hearth.
+Consists of merchants, caraveeners, guards and auditors who ensure that all trade is sanctioned by the Hearth.

+Applies force with the [Watchmen](#the-watchmen).

+#### The Watchmen

+Mechanical golems.
+Controlled by the [Merchant Guild](#the-merchant-guild).

+#### The Mechanists

+Maintain the Hearth's power grid and the [Watchmen](#the-watchmen).
+Exist within their hierarchy falling outside of the direct purview of the [Merchant Guild](#the-merchant-guild).

 ### Hooks